Nathan Asiimwe

-Nathan George Asiimwe is a Ugandan professional footballer who plays as a right-back or right wing-back for AFC Wimbledon on loan from club Charlton Athletic.
+Nathan George Asiimwe is a Ugandanprofessional footballer who plays as a right-back or right wing-back for club Salford City on loan from club Charlton Athletic, and the Uganda national team.

 Club career

 Charlton Athletic

 Asiimwe joined Charlton Athletic's youth academy aged 9, having been scouted playing for Rockbourne Youth Club.
 He made his professional debut for the club as a 17–year–old, playing the full game in a 3–2 EFL Trophy second round defeat away at Plymouth Argyle on 22 November 2022.

 On 7 May 2023, Asiimwe made his League One debut for Charlton Athletic, coming on in the 74th minute of the club's final game of the 2022–23 season during a 2–2 draw away at Cheltenham Town.

 On 22 May 2023, Asiimwe signed his first professional contract with the club.

 Ahead of the 2023–24 season, Asiimwe was integrated into Charlton Athletic's first-team squad.
 On 8 July 2023 – in the club's second pre-season match against Dartford at Princes Park – Asiimwe scored both goals in a 2–1 victory.
 On 19 July 2023, Asiimwe played his first game at The Valley in the club's final pre-season game of the 2023–24 season in a 3–2 defeat to Aberdeen.
 Asiimwe scored an own goal in the match after three minutes.

 On 5 August 2023, Asiimwe played his first full League One game in the club's first match of the 2023–24 season, completing the full 90 minutes in a 1–0 victory over Leyton Orient.